berdakh/berdakh.github.io/index.md

-B. Saduanov, T. Alizadeh, J. An, and <u>B. Abibullaev</u>, “**Trained by demonstration humanoid robot controlled via a BCI system for telepresence**,” in *Brain-Computer Interface (BCI), 2018 6th International Conference on*.1em plus 0.5em minus 0.4emIEEE, 2018, pp.
+B. Saduanov, T. Alizadeh, J. An, and <u>B. Abibullaev</u>, “**Trained by demonstration humanoid robot controlled via a BCI system for telepresence**,” in *Brain-Computer Interface (BCI), 2018 6th International Conference on*.
+IEEE, 2018, pp.
 1–4, January, GangWon, South Korea.

-G. Lee, S. H. Jin, S. H. Lee, <u>B. Abibullaev</u>, and J. An, “**fNIRS motion artifact correction for overground walking using entropy based unbalanced optode decision and wavelet regression neural network**,” in *Multisensor Fusion and Integration for Intelligent Systems (MFI), 2017 IEEE International Conference on*.1em plus 0.5em minus 0.4emIEEE, 2017, pp. 186–193, Daegu, South Korea.
+G. Lee, S. H. Jin, S. H. Lee, <u>B. Abibullaev</u>, and J. An, “**fNIRS motion artifact correction for overground walking using entropy based unbalanced optode decision and wavelet regression neural network**,” in *Multisensor Fusion and Integration for Intelligent Systems (MFI), 2017 IEEE International Conference on*.IEEE, 2017, pp. 186–193, Daegu, South Korea.

 A. Zhumadilova, D. Tokmurzina, A. Kuderbekov and and <u>B.